Further adventures in parsing, or how I miss NSO

 • The parser, making configuration data available as python objects

-• the parser, and updating the backend via the REST API.
+• A synchronizer, responsible for reading configuration files, calling the parser, and updating the backend via the REST API.

 Splitting it up means that I need to do some clean up and enhancements at the same time, so while I'm spending the most time with the synchronizer, I have to write new API features at the same time in the backend.